 Extension Bul.
-372, Fruit Insects of Michigan Extension Folder F-17, Pest Control Program for Home Grown Fruit
+154, Fruit Spraying Calendar Extension Folder E-608, Pest Control Program for Home Grown Fruit

 HARVESTING AND HANDLING WHEN TO PICK:

 Most pear varieties, including Bartlett, should be picked while they are still firm and before marked ripening occurs.
 Pears left to ripen on the tree are of poor quality since they often develop stone or grit cells and the inner flesh becomes soft and discolored.
 The proper maturity for picking may be determined by (1) a change in fruit ground color from a dark green to light green or yellowish green, (2) ease of fruit stem separation from the spur with an upward twist of the fruit, (3) decrease in fruit firmness (This varies with growing conditions and variety, but Bartletts are usually ready for harvest when testing 17 to 21 pounds with standard Magness tester using a 5/16-inch plunger tip), (4) corking over of lenticels, (5) desirable fruit size and shape, and (6) decrease in starch and astringency.